 I prefer my morning space to be full of natural light and, even better, with a beautiful scene to contemplate upon.
 The views through the seasons and ever present company of nature provides no end of inspiration.
 But after many moves, I have come to realise that a good morning space can be found anywhere.
 It’s all a matter of perspective.

 This morning, I made some notes that emerged from the previous night’s shadows.
 I sketched a little.
-I dipped into Tove’s Winter book (again) because I know the season’s stirrings will occupy me soon.
-And I ended my good morning time with a tea meditation.
+I dipped into Tove’s Winter book (again).
+And I ended my good morning focus with a tea meditation.

 Questions for you: